-The DFG is a means-tested government grant supplied by the council for major essential adaptations, as recommended by an occupational therapist following a home visit.
-It will cover things like making bathing more accessible by installing level-access showers or bathtub lifts, fitting a stair lifts, or adding in ground floor toilets.
+The DFG is a means-tested government grant supplied by the council for major essential adaptations, as recommended by an occupational therapist, following a home visit.
+It will cover things like making bathing more accessible by installing level-access showers or bathtub lifts, fitting a stair lift, or adding in ground floor toilets.

-You can apply for this grant even if they elderly person is living in rented accommodation, as long as they plan to live in the property for at least 5 years following the grant, and the planned changes have been agreed with the landlord.
+You can apply for this grant even if the elderly person is living in rented accommodation, as long as they plan to live in the property for at least 5 years following the grant and the planned changes have been agreed with the landlord.

-Applications for a DFG are made through your local council, however, as an occupational therapist will need to be involved via the Home Improvement Agency, it is likely that Orbit Care and Repair will assist you in drafting and submitting the application for free.
+Applications for a DFG are made through your local council, however, as an occupational therapist will need to be involved via Independent Living Suffolk, it is likely that the Suffolk County Council based team will assist you in drafting and submitting the application for free.

-Contact Orbit to find out about the DFG application process:
+Contact Independent Living Suffolk to find out about the DFG application process:

 West Suffolk Home Assistance Grants

-You can find out more and apply on the West Suffolk Council Website or contact Debbie Paine to find out more at:
+You can find out more and apply on the West Suffolk Council Website or contact them to find out more.